 User Behavior Monitoring and User Interest Determination.

 Initially, a document might have some ads associated with it based upon what Google decides that page might be about, without attempting to determine what a viewer’s interests might be upon the page.
-The ads to be shown might changed after monitoring a visitor’s behaviors, and adjusting ad interest scores.
+The ads to be shown might change after monitoring a visitor’s behaviors and adjusting ad interest scores.